binary-manu/arch-ansible/README.md

 By design, global configuration items are those which are used by multiple roles and are stored in `group_vars/all/00-defaults.yaml`.
-Other variables, which are local to a specific role, are stored under `roles/$ROLE/defaults/main.yaml`.
+Other variables, which are local to a specific role, are stored under either:

+* `roles/$ROLE/defaults/main.yaml`, or
+* `roles/$ROLE/tasks/defaults.yaml`.

+The second form is used for partitioning roles, which need to make variables available as facts to other roles invoked as part of the same partitioning flow.
+The main difference between the two forms is the use of `set_fact` in the latter.

 Both groups can be overridden by placing a new file under `group_vars`, `host_vars` or using the command line.
 This way, one can keep the default configuration and just change the target system hostname or locale.

+Global and role-local configuration variables are documented in detail inline in the YAML files themselves.
+The following sections give an overview of the high-level concepts behind them.

 ### Global configuration

-The file `group_vars/all/00-default.yaml` contains global configuration options that affect how the playbook work.

-    global_device_node: /dev/sda
-    global_partition_number: 1
-    global_mount_point: /mnt

-These options define the disk that will be used for partitioning during the bootstrap phase, the index of the root partition, and the place where the partition is going to be mounted.
-If partitioning is skipped, `global_mount_point` is still relevant because the user must manually mount volumes there.

-    global_passwordless_sudo_user: package_builder

-During certain tasks (such as when building packages from the AUR) the playbook will need to drop privileges and use a non-root user, which must be able to use sudo without a password.
-Think of a typical `makepkg -s` call, which won't work as `root` but will then need to become `root` to install dependencies.

-This username is used to create a disposable unprivileged user for those tasks.
-All its data are automatically purged before the playbook ends, so that there are no users with passwordless sudo capabilities on the system, unless you create one.
+#### Partitioning flow

+    global_partitioning_role: partitioning/mbr_singlepart

+If the `bootstrap` phase is executed, it will need to enact a partitioning flow.
+Which flow is run is determined by the value of the variable above.

+#### Portable image

     global_portable_image: False